 While engineers may not be used to preaching.

-Engineers and preachers do have some things in common.

-- •We tend to look ahead, to think a lot about the future, - •We are usually candid, we tend to tell it like it is, - •And we believe in change, that we can make the world a better place.
+Engineers and preachers do have some things in common. •We tend to look ahead, to think a lot about the future, •We are usually candid, we tend to tell it like it is, And we believe in change, that we can make the world a better place.
 What I have to say reflects these qualities.

-This morning I want to talk about joining with you to address the most critical issue of our times-namely, how to insure that our children have the educational opportunities so necessary for full participation in marvelously diverse, knowledge-intensive, world nation that America is evolving into as we countdown through the 1990s toward the 21st Century--a new millineum!

-Further, I want to talk about building a University-and, indeed, a society-in which the genius of each one of us is welcomed, respected and valued as a contribution a new kind of community, a multi-cultural society in which people of all races and and nationalities and beliefs can live and work together in harmony.

-Here my vision is not of a big melting pot in which we are all forced or expected to become the same...
+This morning I want to talk about joining with you to address the most critical issue of our times-- namely, how to insure that our children have the educational opportunities so necessary for full participation in marvelously diverse, knowledge-intensive, world nation that America is evolving into as we countdown through the 1990s toward the 21st Century--a new millineum!
+To build an educational system at all levels to serve our children's future that develops their talents and their capacity for leadership and creates oppportunities for a better life for all of our people.
+Further, I want to talk about building a University-- and, indeed, a society-- in which the genius of each one of us is welcomed, respected and valued as a contribution a new kind of community, a multi-cultural society in which people of all races and and nationalities and beliefs can live and work together in harmony.
+Here my vision is not of a big melting pot in which we are all forced or expected to become the same... boring, bland, uncreative Like a stew that has cooked too long on the stove so that you can't tell one thing in it from another, that has no taste, no color, and gives no life because all the life has been cooked out of it.
+You've had that kind of stew.

+It's not worth much to look at or to eat.
+You can't travel very far on it.

+No. I don't want to talk about a "melting pot" kind of community.
+Just the opposite.

 But rather a community that tolerates and celebrates diversity, a glorious mix of people bringing their unique talents, traditions, cultures, perspectives, and experiences together to enrich our collective life.

+Each adding its distinct flavor, color, texture, spice, and nourishment to the whole.

+A whole community that is greater and even more beautiful than the sum of its parts.

 I want to talk, as the Verse says,

 "about doing a new thing"

 about "making a way in the wilderness, and rivers in the desert".

 Keys to the Future

-Let me warn you at the outset of my remarks that I have a certain bias.
+Let me warn you at the outset of my remarks

+that I have a certain bias.

 Indeed, through a variety of experiences both in Michigan and in Washington, I have become increasingly convinced that the dominant issue before our state and our nation during the 1990s will be our willingness and capacity to development our human resources...that is, education.
 Years ago our parents stepped up to their responsibilities by sacrificing to give us an opportunity for a better life through education.
 Now it is our generation's turn.